-For the Asante of Ghana, kingship is expressed though the gold which is the source of wealth for Asante kings .
+For the Asante of Ghana, kingship is expressed through gold, the source of wealth for Asante kings .
 Gold in an almost powdered form was mined along the "Gold Coast" of West Africa and a key symbol of power.
 Gold linguist staffs and jewelry adorn the royal court, and golden textiles like kente cloth communicate the values of the king or elite to the people.

 Ashanti asantehene finial of linguist staff kente cloth

-Cameroon, Beaded Cap Kuba King (nyim) Kok Mabiintsh III c.
+Cameroon, Beaded Cap Kuba (Congo) King (nyim) Kok Mabiintsh III c.
 2000

-The European replacement for shells, beads, became an important symbol of status and wealth as well.
-Beads, like shells, were associated with water and wealth through the European trade network.
+As a more plentiful substitute for shells, beads, (acquired through trade with Europe or Asia) became an important symbol of status and wealth as well.
 Groups like the Bamileke and Kuba created exquisitely beaded objects as a display of power.
-The Kuba king's regalia weighs over 150 pounds, in fact.
+The Kuba king's regalia weighs over 150 pounds!

-Of course, power does have a trickle down effect; though many materials (like elephant ivory or gold) were solely the prerogative of kings, beads, metal and beautifully carved wood could also be status items for those who could afford it.
-A masterful Kuba drinking vessel, with smooth serene features that echo the kings ndop, above. could only have been used by someone of elite status.
-A headrest is a functional object (used to elevate the head and preserve elaborate coiffures), but as a resting place for the head (and therefore the soul), headrests could be quite ornate, as the Luba example attests.
+Beautifully carved wood could also be status items for those who could afford it.
+A masterful Kuba drinking vessel, with smooth serene features that echo the king's ndop, above. could only have been used by someone of elite status.
+A headrest is used across Africa to elevate the head (and preserve elaborate coiffures).
+But as a resting place for the head (and therefore the soul), headrests could be quite ornate, as the Luba example attests.

-Masking traditions are seen throughout a variety of African cultures, but most closely associated with many of the small scale village chiefdoms centered around agriculture, herding, or hunting.
-It is in these villages that one sees masks which serve a variety of functions: to honor the spirits, maintain order, and enculturate the community.
+6. Masking traditions are seen throughout a variety of African cultures, but most are closely associated with many of the small scale village chiefdoms centered around agriculture, herding, or hunting.
+In villages, masks can serve a variety of functions: to honor the spirits, maintain order, and enculturate the community.
 In looking at masks, one can pick out a few themes to “read.”

 The specific age-grade societies of the Senufo and the spectacular masks that accompany each have been thoroughly documented.
 The young man's Kpelie exhibits ideals of female beauty along with other emblems of status; fitting as the wearers are about to embark on their own search for a female partner.
 The massive Kponiugo “firespitter” masks worn by adult men—the only ones strong enough to carry such weight!--are a visual representation of the power (and weight) mature men have in Senufo society.
 The Porpianong, massive hornbills (a type of bird) honor ancestors and represent the power and wisdom of the elders.
 Their large beaks point to full bellies, also an indication of the role the ancestors play in fertility of the next generation.

-Age-grade or other masks might honor one specific culture hero, like the Chi Wara antelope of the Bamana tribe.
+Age-grade or other masks might honor one specific culture hero, like the Bamana Chi Wara antelope.
 A mythical antelope man (Chi wara) gave the gift of agriculture to the people, and is honored in the young men's society by paired male/female dancers wearing antelope headdresses who imitate the planting of the crops with the horns at planting and harvest ceremonies (with male/female dancers, you can also see the important role fertility plays in agriculture).

-Bamana Chi Wara, Mauritanian swordfish, Bamileke Kuosi, Kuba Mwaash aMbooy
+Bamana/Bambara (Mali) Chi Wara, Mauritanian (Mauritania) swordfish, Bamileke (Cameroon) Kuosi

 Animal transformation masks transfer the power of a particular animal to the masker, as in the Kuosi mask of the Bamileke worn by elder men, which represents the power of the elephant in a men’s society whose role is to serve a judge and protector of the community.
 A swordfish mask from Mauritania marks a boy's passage into adulthood with a dance in which the boys wield the "swords" of their masks like weapons.